 When it comes to deployments where the data changes from one user to another or larger report deployments, reports can be burst out.
 This form of scheduling reports makes the job of analytic administrators easier, allowing them to use a single bursting key to give users the needed information from only one report.

 Automatic reports exist to remind users to accomplish a certain task and to improve overall user productivity.
 By delivering useful information to them exactly when they need it.
 They can find relevant data more easily.
 This is especially helpful for reports with large datasets.
-You can schedule a report with a large data set to automatically run in the background.
+You can schedule a report with a large data set to run in the background automatically.
 In that way, the user can see it whenever they need to see the data without waiting until it’s been run.

 Those who use Google Analytics might be interested in learning how to take advantage of automated data.
-This will save time they spend on web analytics and focus on finding insights and improving their digital channels.
+This will save time on web analytics and focus on finding insights and improving their digital channels.

 Before you begin, you’ll need three things other than your Google Analytics account.
 They are as follows:

 Then, you’ll have to decide what you want to see in your reports.
 It is based on your type of site (a personal or professional blog or brand website.)

 The next step is to install the add-on so that it can link to your Analytics data.
 Then, set the basic parameters for your reports, such as the title, the account information, metrics, and dimensions.
 Creating summaries and scheduling may not be compulsory, but they make everything easier.

 To visualize the report: